root-account/3X4-Genetics/README.md

 To setup and Run the front end follow these steps

 - Got to the frontend folder
-- remember to point the frontend to the correct api url in the .env.local file
-- First run
+- Open the project folder on the terminal then first run
 ```bash
 npm install
 ```
-- Then run
+- And then run
 ```bash
 npm run dev
 ```

 - The project will start
+- remember to point the frontend to the correct api url in the .env.local file